jaredgoldman/dotfiles/dot_config/nvim/executable_README.md

 - file tree with nvim-tree
 - lsp management with mason-nvim
-- telescope for searching/grepping x
+- telescope for searching/grepping
-- theming with themery x
+- theming with themery
-- tabfluline x
+- tabfluline
-- terminal with f-term x
+- terminal with f-term
-- harpoon for deving on subsets of files x
+- harpoon for deving on subsets of files
-- extended history x
+- extended history
-- auto-pairs x
+- auto-pairs
-- lua vim linting x
-- dashboard x
+- debugger with nvim-dap and dapui

 ## Installation

 1. Clone this repository to your `~/.config/nvim` directory.
 2. Run `:Lazy` to install all plugins.

-## TODO

-- Add debugger